swiftlang/swift-evolution/proposals/0000-objectivecbridgeable.md

 Today you can adopt the private protocol `_ObjectiveCBridgeable` and when a bridged collection (like `Array` &lt;--&gt; `NSArray`) is passed between Swift and Objective-C, Swift will automatically call the appropriate functions to  control the way the type bridges.
 This allows a Swift type to have a completely different representation in Objective-C.

-The solution proposed is to expose the existing protocol as a public protocol `ObjectiveCBridgeable` and have the compiler generate the appropriate Objective-C bridging thunks for any member of an `@objc` type, not just for values inside collections.
+The solution proposed is to expose a new protocol `ObjectiveCBridgeable` and have the compiler generate the appropriate Objective-C bridging thunks for any function or property of an `@objc` type, not just for values inside collections.
+The default implementation of `ObjectiveCBridgeable` will provide partial conformance to `_ObjectiveCBridgeable` so the existing functionality will work as expected for types adopting the new protocol.

-**Note:** Expressing a more generalized mapping mechanism (eg: `NSInteger` to `Int`) is not currently within the scope of this proposal.Allowing Objective-C code to control its manifestation to a Swift consumer is also outside the scope of this proposal.
+**Note:** Expressing a more generalized mapping mechanism (eg: `NSInteger` to `Int`) is not currently within the scope of this proposal.
+Allowing Objective-C code to control its manifestation to a Swift consumer is also outside the scope of this proposal.

 ## ObjectiveCBridgeable Protocol

 ```
 /// A type adopting `ObjectiveCBridgeable` will be exposed
 /// to Objective-C as the type `ObjectiveCType`
-public protocol ObjectiveCBridgeable {
+public protocol ObjectiveCBridgeable: _ObjectiveCBridgeable {
     associatedtype ObjectiveCType : AnyObject
+    associatedtype _ObjectiveCType = ObjectiveCType

     /// Returns `true` iff instances of `Self` can be converted to
     /// Objective-C.  Even if this method returns `true`, a given
     /// instance of `Self._ObjectiveCType` may, or may not, convert
-    /// successfully to `Self`
+    /// successfully to `Self`.
+    ///
+    /// A default implementation returns `true`.
     @warn_unused_result
     static func isBridgedToObjectiveC() -> Bool